 Jim Harbaugh – former fourteen year NFL quarterback – got his start in the NFL in 2002 as a quarterbacks coach for the then Oakland Raiders.
 After two different head coaching stints in college – his most recent with Stanford University coaching number one overall pick Andrew Luck – he got an opportunity to return to the NFL.
 This time as a head coach.

-After a few throwing sessions, Harbaugh asked Smith if he was interested in hanging around San Francisco for this coming season.
+After a few throwing sessions, Harbaugh was impressed.
+He asked Smith if he was interested in hanging around San Francisco for this coming season.
 Smith initially said no, but after some time decided to change his mind.
 He liked Harbaugh’s perspective on the game.
 He was a former quarterback with an offensive mindset.
 San Francisco’s previous two head coaches in Nolan and Singletary had defensive backgrounds.

 Harbaugh had just spent the past two seasons coaching a number one overall draft pick in Luck.
 Smith – a number one pick himself – saw an opportunity.
 If he felt he could manage a talent like Luck in a pro style offense, he felt he could finally have a chance to showcase the talents he knew he was still capable of.
 He just never had the chance to show it.